 The Forcing & Stress Tensor Concept in Fluid: Fluid Kinematics Perspective

-We can not solve the above Linear Momentum equation because we have not specified any description on Forces so the equation is not closed.
+We can not solve the above Linear Momentum equation because we have not specified any description of the Forces so the equation is not closed.
 In continuum mechanics, we can classify force as Surface and Body force.

 Body Force – Body force is fairly easy to understand and implement mathematically.
 Body force acts over the volume of fluid elements.
 It does not require any contact for its action rather it requires an external field.
 For example Gravity Force, Magnetic force etc.

 Surface Force – Surface force on a fluid is a little tricky to implement mathematically as compared with Body Force.
-Surface force requires contact on control volume through control surface for its action.
-Foe example Pressure force, Shear force etc.
+Surface force requires contact with control volume through control surface for its action.
+For example Pressure force, Shear force etc.

 To understand Surface force in detail, Lets introduce the concept of Traction Vector.